anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Join Proxy (not shown): Has the same functionality as described in {{!RFC8995}} if needed.
   Note that a Registrar-Agent may use a join proxy to facilitate the TLS connection to the registrar in the same way that a BRSKI pledge would use a join proxy.
 This is useful in cases where the Registrar-Agent does not have full IP connectivity via the domain network or cases where it has no other means to locate the registrar on the network.

-* Domain Registrar: In general fulfills the same functionality regarding the bootstrapping of the pledge in a customer domain by facilitating the communication of the pledge with the MASA service and the domain key infrastructure (PKI).
+* Domain registrar: In general fulfills the same functionality regarding the bootstrapping of the pledge in a customer domain by facilitating the communication of the pledge with the MASA service and the domain key infrastructure (PKI).
   In contrast to {{!RFC8995}}, a BRSKI-PRM domain registrar does not interact with a pledge directly, but through the Registrar-Agent.

-* Vendor Services: Encompass MASA and Ownership Tracker and are used as defined in {{!RFC8995}}.
+* Vendor services: Encompass MASA and Ownership Tracker and are used as defined in {{!RFC8995}}.
-  A MASA is able to support enrollment via Registrar-Agent without changes unless it checks the vouchers proximity indication, in which case it would need to be enhanced to support BRSKI-PRM to also accept the Agent-Proximity Assertion {#agt_prx}.
+  A MASA is able to support enrollment via Registrar-Agent without changes unless it checks the vouchers proximity indication, in which case it would need to be enhanced to support BRSKI-PRM to also accept the Agent-Proximity Assertion (see {{agt_prx}}).

 ## Nomadic Connectivity {#arch_nomadic}